Daniele Adani: Style of play

 Regarded as a promising defender in his youth, Adani was known for his composure on the ball and versatility; although he was usually deployed as a man marking centre-back, he was capable of playing anywhere along the back line.

 Coaching career

-He obtained UEFA B coaching license in 2008. (third category of the license) In 2010, he got the A license, made him eligible to coach Serie C team or as a vice-coach in higher divisions.
-On 19 July 2011, it was announced that he would be the vice-coach of Serie B team Vicenza, under Silvio Baldini.
+He obtained UEFA B coaching license in 2008. (third category of the license) In 2010, he got the A license, made him eligible to coach Serie C team or as an assistant head coach in higher divisions.
+On 19 July 2011, it was announced that he would be the assistant head coach of Serie B team Vicenza, under Silvio Baldini.

 TV commentator

 In 2010, he started working as a color commentator for Sportitalia.
 In 2012, he joined Sky Sport (Italy).